You might be a first-time parent, and you are wondering why your child’s sleeping pattern has changed.

-Your toddler might not take a nap because they feel that if they do they will miss out on all the good stuff that is going on outside their room.
+Your toddler might not take a nap because they feel that they will miss out on all the good stuff that is going on outside their room if they do.
 So they decide to stay awake the whole time.

 Nap resistance is easier to manage if your toddler still sleeps in a crib; however, if you put them in a bed, you might have to put things in place to prevent them from leaving the room during nap time.
 You can also encourage them to nap by creating a reward system.